ajinkyajawale14/SquadStack-ParkingSlot-System-Design/README.md

 Solution to Parking Lot system Design problem statement:-

 * Create a parking lot with 'n' number of slots, and always fill the slots in First In First Come Basis
-* maintaing track of the slots whenever it get's free, allocate only the slot with min value from entry point using sort **O(nlog(n)**
+* maintaing track of the slots whenever it get's free, allocate only the slot with min value from entry point using sorting **O(nlog(n)**

 ![Implementation of System Design](https://github.com/ajinkyajawale14/SquadStack-Parkinglot-System-Design/blob/main/SquadStack%20Parking%20Lot.png)